 Best sim card at Nairobi Airport

-When looking at the prices only, Safaricom is a no-go!
-They are so much more expensive compared to Airtel and Telkom.
-However, I still recommend a Safaricom sim card for traveling in Kenya and that is because of their extensive network.
-The Safaricom network is by far the best in Kenya.
+When looking at the prices only, Safaricom is simply much more expensive compared to Telekom and Airtel.
+However, I still recommend a Safaricom sim card for traveling in Kenya and that is because of their extensive mobile network.
+The Safaricom 4G/5G network is by far the best in Kenya.
+For more info check out my article about the best prepaid sim card in Kenya in 2023.

-Therefore, if you visit a lot of different places and will be on the road a lot during your Kenya trip then definitely get yourself a Safaricom sim card.
+Therefore, if you visit different tourist destinations in Kenya and will be on the road a lot during your Kenya trip then definitely get yourself a Safaricom sim card.

-If not, and you will be visiting Nairobi or one or two other cities then there is no need to buy the expensive Safaricom prepaid sim cards.
+If not, and you will only be visiting Nairobi or one or two other cities then there is no need to buy an expensive Safaricom prepaid sim card.

 Airtel and Telkom have very similar prices but offer literally 100% more value for money than Safaricom.
-So for 1,000 KES ($10), Airtel and Telkom give you 10 GB where Safaricom gives you just 5 GB.
+So for 1,000 KES ($7 USD), Airtel and Telkom give you 10 GB where Safaricom gives you just 5 GB.

-Therefore an Airtel or Telkom sim card is recommended for city trips in Kenya.
+An Airtel or Telkom sim card can be recommended for city trips in Kenya.

 How to get from Nairobi Airport to the city